SanCo Logo Trusted Sourcing Partner • 25+ Years of Experience

 In simple terms, forging is the process of shaping metal using compressive force.
 Instead of pouring molten metal into a mold (like casting), forging uses heat and pressure to physically change the shape of the material—refining its grain structure and improving strength and durability.

-When it’s custom forging, that means the part is designed specifically for your application: your shape, your specs, your tolerances.
+When it’s custom forging, the part is designed specifically for your application: your shape, your specs, your tolerances.
 No generic guesswork.
 No one-size-fits-most.
 Just high-performance parts that fit your needs like a glove.
 Forging news here.

 🧠 Why Forging?
 Why Not Just Machine the Thing?